For more than half a century, the man has been the most recognized — and talked-about — citizen in his hometown of Campbellton, New Brunswick.

 What Bobby did get, however, was my business card.

-“I saw you a long time ago,” I remarked, hoping to grab his attention, “… but it wasn’t pretty.
-You were beaten up by Baboon.”
+“I saw you a long time ago,” I remarked, hoping to grab his attention, “… but it wasn’t nice.
+You were beaten up pretty bad … by Baboon.”

 While Bobby studied my card, I continued my trip down Memory Lane without waiting for an answer.
 “Do you recall that day, Bobby?
 You were attacked alongside a wooden fence, not far from here.”
 “Yes,” came a near-whisper reply, his eyes darting back and forth as he tried to work out where this was going …